Dhara-95/CV/README.md

 [**ASOS.com** (May 2018 - May 2020)](https://www.asosplc.com/)
 *Assistant Pricing Merchandiser*
 - Reviewed and analysed large data sets across multiple global markets, to provide profit-yielding pricing recommendations.
-- Worked with internal clients to deliever projects based on their requirements.
-This experience of working with clients will help in a software development role, when working to turn an idea into a working product.
+- Worked with internal clients to deliver projects based on their requirements.
+This experience of working with clients will help in a software development role, to turn an idea into a working product.
-- Created a number of reports and nalysed large data sets on a daily basis to aid in business strategy decisions.
+- Created several reports and analysed large data sets frequently to aid in business strategy decisions.
 My experience in working with data has helped with learning SQL and I am now confident in working with databases.
-- Built strong professional relationships with colleagues (within Tech, Finance, Insight & Analytics, Marketing and Buying & Merchandising), by working cross functionally and utilising my strong communication skills.
+- Built strong professional relationships with colleagues (within Tech, Finance, Insight & Analytics, Marketing and Buying & Merchandising), by working cross-functionally and utilising my strong communication skills.
 I believe this skill will help me when working in a team within a software development role.

 [**Arcadia Group Ltd, Miss Selfridge** (September 2016 - May 2018)](https://www.arcadiagroup.co.uk/)
 *Senior Merchandising Admin Assistant*
 - Analysed sales data to provide regular reporting for my team and presented KPI’s to senior management.
 - Created both promotional and sales plans for stock movement throughout the network of UK and international stores, to potentialise sales and minimise the risk to the business.
 - Effective analysis underpinned this role, which I believe I was able to achieve with my improved time management skills and efficiency, whilst maintaining a high level of accuracy.
-I believe my attention for detail and time management has helped when striving for good code quality and delievery of projects in a small timescale during my journey into learning software development.
+I believe my attention for detail and time management has helped when striving for good code quality and delivery of projects in a small timescale during my journey into learning software development.
-- During my time at Arcadia I learnt how to work cross-functionally, manage workloads and prioritise tasks effectively, whilst working in a fast-paced environment.
+- During my time at Arcadia, I learnt how to work cross-functionally, manage workloads and prioritise tasks effectively, whilst working in a fast-paced environment.
 This will be an essential skill in a software development role, where good teamwork and ticket prioritisation are key.

 ## Achievements and Interests

 - Selected by the Merchandising Director to take part in Arcadia’s ‘Buddy Scheme’ where I was responsible for an apprentice’s progression and training during their time at Arcadia.
-I have also recently joined the mentor scheme at Makers Academy where I am a mentor to students who have just started the course.
+I am also part of the mentor scheme at Makers Academy where I am a mentor to students who have just started the course.

 - Nominated as the Joint Honours course representative at the University of Southampton.